Credit card glossary

-A cash advance includes withdrawing cash from a cash machine, buying non-sterling currency, and gambling.
-Interest on cash (sometimes known as the cash advance rate) is charged daily from the date of the withdrawal, whether you pay the balance in full or not.
+A cash transaction includes withdrawing cash from a cash machine, buying non-sterling currency, and gambling.
+Interest on cash (sometimes known as the cash transaction rate) is charged daily from the date of the withdrawal, whether you pay the balance in full or not.
 Fees and interest rates apply - please check your terms and conditions for more details.

 Chip and PIN

 A four-figure number provided for your use only.
 You’ll have to use it for retail transactions (except contactless transactions) or cash withdrawals.

 A 'cookie' is information sent to your browser by a web server that can be retrieved next time you visit a website.
 Cookies make surfing easier, faster, more personal, and more efficient.
 You can set your browser to warn you before you accept cookies or to not accept them at all.
 Some secure sites, including Online Services, won't work if you don't accept their cookies.

 The CCA 1974 covers the content and form of credit agreements, how lenders calculate annual percentage rates (APR), their procedures around default, termination or early settlement, and credit advertising.
 Section 75 also gives you extra protection on items costing more than £100 and up to £30,000 paid for by credit card.